lkodinsson/MARS/Basic/PHB.md

 ### Long Rest

 A long rest requires about eight hours of sleep.
 This sleep may be interrupted so long as it is resumed relatively quickly (within one hour).
 If such a rest is interrupted part way and not resumed, then it is considered to be a short rest instead.
 Abilties that can be used a number of times per rest can only be restored from a long rest unless otherwise specified.

+# Encounters

+Encounters are time-sensitive scenarios where each action you take matters.
+Encounters typically begin in a few different ways:

+* If two or more characters or creatures intend to perform actions that oppose each other (combat and non-combat).
+* When a character is aware of a potential danger, and intends to be deliberate and calculating with their actions.
+* When there is limited time to overcome a complex challenge.

+Encounters from start to end follow this sequence:

+1. All characters roll initiative.
+2. If it is combat, determine which characters are aware of their opponents.
+If these characters are aware of their opponents, but not the other way around, they can act during a surprise round.
+3. Characters who are not surprised take turns in initiative order during the surprise round.
+4. After the surprise round (if any), all characters take turns in initiative order during regular rounds.
+This repeats until the encounter ends.

+### Initiative

+When it comes time to *roll for initiative* each player will simply roll their initiative stat, which is their dexterity plus their resolve.
+The results rolled from highest to lowest determine turn order.
+Break ties by rolling opposed initiative checks.

+### Rounds

+Each round represents about three seconds in the game world, meaning there are 20 rounds in a minute.
+A round normally allows each character involved in an encounter to take actions.
+Each round’s activity begins with the character with the highest initiative result and then proceeds in order from the next highest to the lowest.
+When a character's turn comes up in the initiative sequence, that character performs up to their entire round's worth of actions.

+When the rules refer to a *full round* or a number of rounds, they usually mean a span of time from a particular initiative count in one round to the same initiative count in the next round.
+Effects that last a certain number of rounds end just before the same initiative count that they began on.

+### Actions

+During an encounter, any actions that you take use a portion of your turn.
+The amount of your turn each action requires is based on their action speed.
+These speeds—in order from slowest to fastest—are: *extended*, *full*, *standard*, *swift*, *reaction*, and *free*.

+Since a turn is three seconds long, we can also measure each action in seconds.
+Full, standard, and swift actions are each three, two, and one seconds respectively.
+Free actions don't take up any time the first time you use one, but each additional free action on your turn takes up one second of your turn.

+Reactions are also one second long, but you can only use them if you meet the conditions for that action.
+If you use a Reaction when it is not your turn, it uses one second worth of time from your next turn and you cannot use a reaction again until your next turn begins.